rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/migration-guide.md

 By default, errors will not replace existing data in the cache.
 You can change this behavior with `errorsReplaceCachedValues(true)`.

-> The built-in fetch policies treat any missing or error field as a full cache miss (same behavior as previous versions).
+> The built-in fetch policies treat any missing or error field as a full cache miss by default (same behavior as previous versions).
+This
+> is [configurable](options.md) with `serverErrorsAsCacheMisses` and `throwOnCacheMiss`.
 >
-> You can implement your own fetch policy interceptor to handle partial cache reads, as shown in [this example](https://github.com/apollographql/apollo-kotlin-normalized-cache/blob/main/tests/partial-results/src/commonTest/kotlin/test/CachePartialResultTest.kt#L809).
+> For more flexibility you can also implement your own fetch policy interceptor to handle partial cache reads, as shown in [this example](https://github.com/apollographql/apollo-kotlin-normalized-cache/blob/main/tests/partial-results/src/commonTest/kotlin/test/CachePartialResultTest.kt#L809).

 ### Publishing changes to watchers